George Terlep

 George Rudolph "Duke" Terlep (April 12, 1923 – May 17, 2010) was an American football player, coach, and general manager who was on a college national championship team at Notre Dame in 1943 and won another championship while playing for the Cleveland Browns in the All-America Football Conference (AAFC) in 1948.
 Terlep also won two Grey Cup championships in the Canadian Football League (CFL), once as an assistant with the Hamilton Tiger-Cats and once as the general manager of the Ottawa Rough Riders.

 Terlep grew up in Indiana and was a star on his high school's football team.
 He went on to play as a backup quarterback at Notre Dame in 1943 under head coach Frank Leahy, but left the following year to serve in the U.S. military during World War II.
 He played briefly for a team at a military base in Illinois coached by Paul Brown.
 After the war, Terlep joined the Buffalo Bisons of the newly formed AAFC, playing quarterback there for two years.
-He then joined the Browns in 1948, when Cleveland won all of its games and a third straight AAFC championship.
+He joined the Browns in 1948, when Cleveland won all its games and a third straight AAFC championship.

 Terlep ended his playing career in 1949 to pursue coaching.
 He spent several years as a college backfield coach, first at the University of South Carolina, then at Vanderbilt, Marquette, Penn and Indiana.
 In 1957, he landed a job with the Tiger-Cats, who won the Grey Cup that year.
 His success there led to his hiring as head coach of the Saskatchewan Roughriders, but he was fired after losing the first 11 games of the 1959 season.
 He then became general manager of the Ottawa Rough Riders, and was responsible for bringing future hall of fame quarterback Ron Lancaster into the league.
 Terlep left football in 1962 and returned to his hometown, where he worked in the mobile homes business.
 He retired in 1985 to Florida, where he died in 2010.
 He was inducted into the Indiana Football Hall of Fame in 1985.